DOI-USGS/neversink_workflow/README.md

 2. Run `setup_model.py` in the `scripts` subdirectory to rebuild the modflow model from source data and processed data.
 3. Run notebooks in `notebooks_workflow_blank` subdirectory in ascending order (start with 0.0, end with 4.2).
 Make sure the `run_ensemble` flag is set to `True` to generate local results.
 4. The user will run the MODFLOW model locally using PESTPP-IES and PESTPP-SEN. Local results will be saved in the `run_data` subdirectory
 5. Instructions to run the MODPATH Monte Carlo analysis (between workflow notebooks 4.1 and 4.2) are not included in this workflow.
 In the current setup, these workflow notebooks (4.0, 4.1 & 4.2) can only be run with supplied results (from `output/modpath`).
 The user could reproduce this step by running MODPATH once for each MODPATH zone (NE, W, and SE) and parameter realization in `modpath_par_ens.csv` (generated in workflow notebook `3.2_postproc_iES-LT_noise.ipynb`).
 In the paper, this was accomplished using the [HTCondor](https://research.cs.wisc.edu/htcondor/) run manager.
-HTCondor files used in this study are included in `output/modpath`

 ### 3. Review completed notebooks